mikrzol/masht/README.md

     after the PCoA analysis is performed on `<path_to_triangle_file>` file.

-    > NB.
-MANOVA analysis is performed using R via `rpy2` package to transpile code and objects (like dataframes) between R and Python.
+    > NB: MANOVA analysis is performed using R via `rpy2` package to transpile code and objects (like dataframes) between R and Python.
 This makes the execution a bit slower, but testing showed that results of n-way MANOVA using `statsmodels` are not calculated correctly as of the time of writing this docs.
 Once the issue is resolved, the MANOVA analysis will be performed using statsmodels and execution time will improve.

 - parameters and options can be specified in a text file.
 Use `@<file_name>` to point to the file: